 - Jeff Beck for the guitar virtuosity covering quite a few genres

-- Rice and vegetables are always a good combo.
+Food: - I'm a big fan of falafel; rice and vegetables are always a good combo, too.

 - Music with a strong backbeat and an overemphasized flattened fifth